aaagab/nargs/developer.md

 `_path_etc_` only exists if developer sets `Nargs()` option `path_etc` value.
 It provides the program's configuration path.

 `_usage_` built-in argument prints all the arguments in a tree structure with Nargs notation.
 The nested argument `from_` selects the starting argument and it can be either the current argument or a parent.
 The printed nested arguments depth can be set with nested argument `depth`.
 For each printed arguments the following data can be provided: `examples`, `flags`, `hint`, `info`, `path`, and `properties`.
-For instance end-user can type `prog.py @u@eFhipr`, `prog.py --usage --examples --flags --hint --info --path --properties` or `prog.py --help --usage --depth 1 --from 0 @eFhipr`.
+For instance end-user can type `prog.py -ueFhipr`, `prog.py --usage --examples --flags --hint --info --path --properties` or `prog.py --help --usage --depth 1 --from 0 -eFhipr`.
 Built-in argument `_usage_` is the only built-in argument that can use question mark `?` as an alias.
 Question mark is useful, but it has limited on some systems.
 For instance on bash terminals, question mark is a bash wildcard, and it is going to be replaced by the name of a file or a directory if any directory or file has only one char for name in the current directory.

 `_version_` returns program version if it has been provided into metadata.
 If not provided into metadata then Nargs throws an error whenever built-in version argument is used.